Concert (short) Bio

-Derek Granger is pursuing his DMA in Saxophone Performance at the Hartt School, where he studies with Carrie Koffman.
+Derek Granger is pursuing his DMA in Saxophone Performance at the Hartt School, where he is a teaching assistant in the studio of Carrie Koffman.
 A native of Las Vegas, Nevada, Granger earned his MM in Saxophone Performance from Indiana University in 2019, where he studied with Otis Murphy and served as an Associate Instructor of Saxophone.
 Granger earned his BM in Saxophone Performance and Music Education from the University of Arizona in 2011, where he studied with Timothy McAllister and Kelland Thomas.

-Granger is currently on the teaching faculty at Rocky Ridge Music Center and Blue Lake Fine Arts Camp.
-From 2011-2017, Granger served as Director of Choirs at Flowing Wells High School in Tucson, Arizona.
-During his tenure at Flowing Wells, the four Caballero Choirs earned numerous superior ratings at local, state, and national festivals, collaborated with the Tucson Symphony Orchestra, and students won auditions into honor ensembles including Arizona All-State Choir, University of Arizona Honor Choir, and ACDA Honor Choir.
+Granger served as Director of Choirs at Flowing Wells High School in Tucson, Arizona from 2011-2017.
+During his tenure at FWHS, the four Caballero Choirs earned numerous superior ratings at local, state, and national festivals, collaborated with the Tucson Symphony Orchestra, and students won auditions into honor ensembles including Arizona All-State Choir, University of Arizona Honor Choir, and ACDA Honor Choir.

-While teaching, Granger maintained an active performing schedule.
-He played alto saxophone with the Presidio Saxophone Quartet from 2011-2017, performing numerous concerts on chamber music series and residencies throughout the southwest area.
-In the Tucson area, Granger collaborated on multiple woodwinds with Artifact Dance Project, The Rogue Theatre, and Arizona Repertory Theatre, performing in over 30 pit orchestras and dance productions.
-Granger toured China twice as a member of Artifact Dance Company's "Great American Dance Project."
+While teaching, Granger maintained an active performing schedule, playing alto saxophone with the Presidio Saxophone Quartet, giving recitals throughout the Southwest for the Placitas Artists Series, Lake City Chamber Series, University of Arizona Fred Fox School of Music Concert Series, and more.
+In the Tucson area, Granger collaborated as a multiple woodwind artist with Artifact Dance Project, The Rogue Theatre, and Arizona Repertory Theatre, performing in over 30 pit orchestras and dance productions, including two tours of China with Artifact Dance Company's "Great American Dance Project."